You can create assignments alongside other content.

 - Unlimited extra time

 The 50% and 100% options show how much time is added to the time limit before the assignment is saved and submitted automatically.
 For example, if you set 60 minutes as the time limit and choose 50% extra time, your students can work for an additional 30 minutes.
-Your students aren't alerted to the extra time allowed until the initial time limit is almost up.
-They receive a pop-up message that alerts them to the extra time allowed.
+Your students aren't notified about the extra time allowed until the initial time limit is almost up.
+They receive a pop-up message about the extra time allowed.
 They can choose to use the extra time or submit the assignment.
-They're informed that they may receive partial credit for work submitted after the time limit.
+They're informed they may receive partial credit for work submitted after the time limit.

 If you allow multiple attempts, the time limit applies to each attempt.